Orthodontic Appliances

 Orthodontic Headgear

-These devices apply force to the patient’s teeth and jaws to create an optimal shape for healthy growth.
+These devices apply force to the patient’s teeth and jaw to create an optimal shape for healthy growth.
 They also prevent teeth from shifting during treatment.
 Headgear is usually recommended when braces alone cannot deliver the support needed for healthy development.

 3 Types of Orthodontic Headgear